An unparalleled exploration of Japanese art, culture and the soul of craft with Heath Ceramics.

 A collection of expertly curated experiences to the world’s most inspiring destinations.
 Designed to broaden your perspective, expand your exploration and connect you to a community the world over.
 Travel deeper with AFAR and Modern Adventure.

 We’ll experience Japan in good company.
 In May, we’ll be exploring with company owners Robin and Cathy, while in June we’ll travel with Studio Director Tung Chiang.

-Our May departure is with Robin and Cathy, the husband-and-wife owners of Heath Ceramics.
+Our November 2021 and October 2022 departures are with Robin and Cathy, the husband-and-wife owners of Heath Ceramics.
 They travel the world in search of inspiration, always looking to further refine their objects, materials and techniques.